 So, you have neither failed nor is there something wrong with your body.

-In fact, it is often subtle nuances in nutrition that can end the weight loss stall and break the keto plateau.
+Often subtle nuances in nutrition can end the weight loss stall and break the keto plateau.

 Before we move on to the strategies that can break a keto plateau, we need to understand why weight loss stalls in the first place.

 What Is a Weight Loss Plateau on Keto?